Step 7: Configure a setup screen in setup.xml

 See Setup screen example with user credentials for an example on how to provide fields for user credentials.

 The password field masks input with a ‘*’ character.
-Splunk encrypts the credentials and stores them in a stanza in the app’s
+Splunk software encrypts the credentials and stores them in a stanza in the app’s

 app.conf configuration file.